-How to accessorize your (Product) Red iPhone 7
+How to accessorize your (PRODUCT)RED iPhone 7 and 8

-Need some great accessories for your (Product) Red iPhone 7?
-Take a look at these beauties!

-If you picked yourself up a new (Product) Red iPhone 7, you're going to need accessories that are just as stunning and beautiful as the phone itself.
+If you picked yourself up a new (PRODUCT)RED iPhone 8, you're going to need accessories that are just as stunning and beautiful as the phone itself.
 The lustrous red matte finish is Apple's latest look for the iPhone, and the bold style is something you can carry on with the right accessories.

-Here are a few different ways to accessorize your (Product) Red iPhone 7 without tarnishing its signature look.
+Here are a few different ways to accessorize your (PRODUCT)RED iPhone 7 or 8 without tarnishing its signature look.

-Beats Solo3 (Product) Red Edition
+Beats Solo3 (PRODUCT)RED Edition

-Carry over that stunning red color from your iPhone and place it on your head with a pair of Beats Solo3 (Product) Red Edition.
+Carry over that stunning red color from your iPhone and place it on your head with a $300 pair of Beats Solo3 (PRODUCT)RED Edition.

 These wireless headphones are powered by Apple's W1 chip, meaning pairing the cans to your iPhone has never been easier.
 Plus, with playback control built right into the side of the Beats Solo3, you'll never have to take your iPhone out of your pocket!